Tips for Getting Started on the Common Application

 Before 1975, every college had a separate paper application that needed to be individually hand written or typed and sent via snail mail.
 The Common Application was introduced that year to provide a single application that could be completed once and sent to all schools.

-• Start gathering information required for the Profile and Family tabs in the Common App section.
+- Start gathering information required for the Profile and Family tabs in the Common App.
 These questions can be more time consuming than one might initially assume, as they require collecting information such as parents’ educational and work histories, and preferred contact information.
-You may input this information into the Common App, but remember that some questions change from year to year and those answers may not “roll over” into the 2017-18 Common App version.
+You may input this information into the Common App, but remember that some questions may change from year to year and those answers may not “roll over” into the 2018-19 Common App version.
 To be safe, save a copy of this information in your Google Drive.

-• We do not recommend completing any more of the Common Application until August 1st, when information entered in this year’s version will “roll over” into the new version.
-At that point the enhancements described above will be implemented and available for use.
+- We do not recommend completing any more of the Common Application until August 1st, when information entered in this year’s version will “roll over” into the new version.
+At that point any enhancements and updated college requirements will be in place.

 Summer offers a great opportunity to become acquainted with the Common Application without any pressure or deadlines, and that investment of time will make it easier to use later as students complete their application process.